NickNikolskiy/ADO_Iterations_Generator/README.md

 ```

 ## Output
-- Iterations are created in Azure DevOps under the specified project.
+- In `autogenerate` mode, iterations are created in Azure DevOps under the specified project.
+- In `assign-all-to-team` mode, all existing iterations are assigned to the specified team.
 - If an iteration name already exists anywhere in the project, it is skipped.
 - Console output shows progress and any errors.